 Bluefield State College Football Schedule 2013

-Big Blues And Lady Blues intercollegiate athletics program information follows, where available.
-Bluefield State College is a member of The National Collegiate Athletic Association (NCAA).
+Intercollegiate athletics program information follows, where available.
 Colleges that are eager to recruit star freshman athletes may urge student-athletes to apply via early decision.
 Students who are considering applying via early decision should be aware of the rules and obligations that this commitment entails.
-Bluefield State College Big Blues and Lady Blues team rankings and the latest scores can be found below.
-You can compete either at intercollegiate levels for competitive sports, or simply play intramural sports.
+Most college and university team rankings, along with the latest scores, can be found below.
+You may be able to compete either at intercollegiate levels for competitive sports, or simply play intramural sports to make new friends.

 You don't have to quarterback the university football team to a state championship to earn an athletic scholarship.
 Most major sports that are able to field a team in intercollegiate competition have sports scholarships available.
 From women's gymnastics to men's track and field, coaches are seeking players to build a team around.
 That leadership role often is accompanied by a full-scholarship.
 The best time to begin searching for scholarships is before your senior year, in order to meet deadlines.
 Schools confirm that it is important to file financial aid forms such as the CSS Profile early in the school year.

 There are several free scholarship databases available online.
 With more than 1.5 million scholarships worth more than $3.4 billion, the FastWeb.com scholarship search is the largest, most accurate and most frequently updated sports scholarship database.
-There are many scholarships that focus on less tangible qualities, such as the ability to lead a team, motivate others, and learn new skills rapidly.
+Average players often ask whether there are any sports scholarships available for them.
 Take stock of your athletic abilities as you mature through high-school.
 Information about the number and amount of scholarships can be found in the National Postsecondary Student Aid Study (NPSAS), conducted by the National Center for Education Statistics.

 National Collegiate Athletic Association